The best way to launch your startup

 How often do I have to be in the office?
 What does “full-time” mean?

 The Antler residency is a full-time commitment.
 This means that you are 100% dedicating your time to building your company.
 That said, it is not “mandatory” to be in the office from 9-5PM daily.
 The intention is to foster an engaged and supportive community of founders building together in person.
-As long as you show up for your fellow cohort and give and receive value from the community, you can spend your time in any way you see most fit to build your company.
+As long as you show up for cohort activities and receive value from the community, you can spend your time in any way you see most fit to build your company.
 Most founders come in 4-5 days a week.

 Do you provide a stipend?